learn-co-curriculum/phase-1-how-the-web-works/README.md

 - 400's - error
 - 500's - server error

-There are a number of other status codes and it's good to get familiar with them.
+There are a number of other status codes - it's a good idea to familiarize yourself with them and you continue on your web development journey.
 You can see a full [list of status codes on Wikipedia][codes].

 ## Conclusion

-At this point, we're only writing client-side code, but it's important to understand some of these key concepts, like the request-response cycle; URLs;
+At this point, we're only writing client-side code, but it's still important to understand some of these key concepts.

-HTTP verbs; and status codes.
+In this lesson, we discussed some fundamental asepcts of the web, like the request-response cycle; URLs; HTTP verbs; and status codes.
 These are the rules of the internet.

+When building
-When building applications — whether they're client-side applications in JavaScript, or server-side applications in Python — it's important to know these rules.
+applications — whether they're client-side applications in JavaScript, or server-side applications in Python — it's important to know these rules.